Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 </p>

 ## Future tasks for this project:
-- Remake collision detection between enemies
+- Fine tune collision detection between enemies
 - Make browser/wasm port playable on mobile
+- Rewrite level loading part
-- Remake Android port by using the default cmake project instead of defining a custom one for it
+- Fix broken video recording + Android versions (remake this port by using the default cmake project instead of defining a custom one for it)
-- Rewrite code to follow a C++ style guide, cleanup badly written parts (eg. IOHandler)
-- Cleanup audio handling class
-- Further FFMPEG optimization
 - Adding some useful extras, eg. score counter, leaderboard, completion time etc.
 - Add demo scene + bonus fruits